mccannd/Project-Marshmallow/README.md

 ## Milestone 3

 - Marching has density and lighting accumulation
+- Pipeline supports post-processing and HDR
+- Sun and sky are controllable and based on Preetham model

 # Credits:
 https://vulkan-tutorial.com/Introduction - Base code creation / explanation for the graphics pipeline